CIT2318/php-pdo-create-update-delete/README.md

   -  Finally, create a page called *update.php*.*update.php* will take the data submitted from *edit.php* and update a row in the database.
 See https://github.com/CIT2318/php-pdo-databases-lec-examples/blob/master/update.php for an example.

 ## There's more
-The obvious weakness of the above is we haven't really considered related data e.g. when we insert a new film
+The obvious weakness of the above is we haven't really considered related data e.g. when we insert a new film we should be able to select a certificate using form controls instead of simply entering an id number for the foreign key, and we can't delete items that are referenced using a foreign key in a different database table.
+Have a look at https://github.com/CIT2318/php-pdo-db-related-data for examples of working with related data.